Rash - child under 2 years

 The most common skin problem in infants is diaper rash.
 Diaper rash is an irritation of the skin caused by dampness, urine, or feces.
 Most babies who wear diapers will have some type of diaper rash.

 Other skin disorders can cause rashes.
-These are usually not serious unless they occur with other symptoms.
+These are most often not serious unless they occur with other symptoms.

 - Diaper rash (rash in the diaper area) is a skin irritation caused by long-term dampness and by urine and feces touching the skin.

 - Heat rash, or prickly heat, is caused by the blockage of the pores that lead to the sweat glands.
-It is most common in very young children but can occur at any age, particularly in hot and humid weather.
-An infant does not sweat.
+It is most common in very young children but can occur at any age.
+It is more common in hot and humid weather.
 The sweat is held within the skin and forms little red bumps or occasionally small blisters.

 - Erythema toxicum can cause flat red splotches (usually with a white, pimple-like bump in the middle) that appear in up to half of all babies.
-This rash rarely appears after 5 days of age, is usually gone in 7 - 14 days, and is nothing to worry about.
+This rash rarely appears after 5 days of age and most often disappears in 7 to 14 days.
+It is nothing to worry about.

 - Baby acne is caused by exposure to the mother's hormones.
 Red bumps, sometimes with white dots in the center, may be seen on a newborn's face.
-Acne usually occurs between 2 and 4 weeks of age, but may appear up to 4 months after birth and can last for 12 - 18 months.
+Acne most often occurs between 2 and 4 weeks of age, but may appear up to 4 months after birth and can last for 12 to 18 months.

 - Cradle cap (seborrheic dermatitis) causes greasy, scaling, crusty patches on the scalp that appear in a baby's first 3 months.
-It usually goes away by itself, but some cases may require treatment with medication.
+It most often goes away by itself, but some cases may require treatment with medicine.